 Dec 1, 2021

-As a parent, you want to prepare them for that moment.
+If you know all about Greenlight’s investing for kids, it’s time to learn how YOU can invest for their futures, too.
 We’re here to show you how investing with Greenlight can make a big difference in your kids’ financial futures — especially for college savings.

 83% of parents pay for a portion of their child’s education costs.
 How?
 Let’s take a look at some of the ways parents can save for college.